gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She froze.
 The bot!
-"Gumption---the bot!
+"Gumption—the bot!
-The one from the river---it'll know where they're going.
+The one from the river—it'll know where they're going.
-If we can find it---"
+If we can find it—"

 The goat's eyes widened.
-"But---" he started.
+"But—" he started.

 "Please," Maddy pleaded.